 We would like to note that we have italicized words of non-English linguistic origin only when they first appear in the text and not later.
 Subsequently, they are sometimes used in upper case and sometimes in lower case in the continuous text, but always without italics.

 We would like to take this opportunity to thank all authors for their insightful contributions.
 Their writings help to develop a new linguistic self-conception that celebrates language in its diversity and distinctiveness.
+Special thanks for their participation and the enriching discussions in the jury sessions go to Aouefa Amoussouvi, Farah Barqawi, and Lisa Hövelborn.
 Thanks also go to the international network of more than 1,500 former fellows and individuals associated with the Akademie, and to all those who have contributed to making this book available in this innovative form.
 Many thanks to the entire team at Akademie Schloss Solitude.
 We would like to thank the funding institutions that made this publication possible, namely the Wüstenrot Stiftung and, in particular, the Ministry of Science, Research and the Arts of the State of Baden-Württemberg, for their unwavering support.
 Many thanks to our co-publishers Archive Books, especially to Chiara Figone.Thanks are also due to Benjamin Buchegger for the inspiring collaboration in terms of the publication’s design, and to Harriet Rössger and Chloe Stead for their meticulous work in translation and editing respectively.
 We would also like to extend a very special thank you to Kimberly Bradley, one of the Akademie’s longest-standing and valued editors.